awilli1186/wee-website/content/script/polyfills/es5-shim.md

 ---

 The ES5 Shim patches ECMAScript 5
 compatibility in legacy JavaScript environments.

+---note---

-This is required for the Wee core scripts in IE8 and below.
+<b>Note:</b> This is required for core Wee scripts in IE8 and below.